BASEBALL PLAYER

 Icon of person Shohei Ohtani

-Shohei Ohtani (Japanese: 大谷 翔平, Hepburn: Ōtani Shōhei; pronounced [oːtaɲi ɕoːheː]; born July 5, 1994) is a Japanese professional baseball designated hitter and pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+Shohei Ohtani (Japanese: 大谷 翔平, Hepburn: Ōtani Shōhei; pronounced [oːtaɲi ɕoːheː], SHOH-hey oh-TAH-nee; born July 5, 1994) is a Japanese professional baseball pitcher and designated hitter for the Los Angeles Dodgers of Major League Baseball (MLB).
 Nicknamed "Shotime", he has previously played in MLB for the Los Angeles Angels and in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.
-Because of his elite contributions as a hitter and as a pitcher, a rarity as a two-way player, Ohtani's prime seasons have been considered among the greatest in baseball history, with some comparing them favorably to the early career of Babe Ruth.
+Because of his contributions as a hitter and as a pitcher, a rarity as a two-way player, Ohtani's prime seasons have been considered amongst the greatest in baseball history, with some comparing them favorably to the early career of Babe Ruth.
 Considered early on as an elite two-way player, Ohtani was the first pick of the Fighters in the 2012 NPB draft.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Shohei Ohtani is the 39th most popular baseball player (down from 31st in 2019), the 1,886th most popular biography from Japan (down from 1,510th in 2019) and the 4th most popular Japanese Baseball Player.
+His biography is available in 34 different languages on Wikipedia (up from 27 in 2024).
+Shohei Ohtani is the 39th most popular baseball player (down from 31st in 2024), the 1,897th most popular biography from Japan (down from 1,510th in 2019) and the 4th most popular Japanese Baseball Player.

 Memorability Metrics